 The College of Nursing and the General Education Scholars recognize that an adult learner's prior nursing experience may provide opportunity to practice integrative thinking.
-Therefore, an exception to the university general education requirement can be obtained through the completion of an Experiential Learning Assessment (ELA) assignment, which is embedded in a bachelor-level nursing course.
+Therefore, an exception to the University general education requirement can be obtained through the completion of an Experiential Learning Assessment (ELA) assignment, which is embedded in a bachelor-level nursing course.
 To receive the integrative thinking exception, students can do one of the following:

 - 1. Complete an Experiential Learning Assessment (ELA): - a.
 In NURS 390, the students will complete 3 projects, which address sustainability, nursing theory, and leadership. - b.
 Nursing faculty will review and grade the assignments within the NURS 390 course. - c.
 Students are expected to consider faculty feedback when developing their ELA. - d.
 At the end of the course, each student will develop a one-page cover letter linking the three assignments to integrative thinking via self-reflection and by connecting prior work, current assignments, and knowledge transfer. - e.
 The summary, including the assignments, will be reviewed by the General Education Scholars using an established ELA rubric to determine whether the submission meets the criteria for a waiver of the Integrative Studies requirement. - f.
 The ELA will be submitted to the General Education Scholars via the form linked here. (https://forms.office.com/r/bWYxDbiyCR) - i.
 The student will receive evaluations from the General Education Faculty Scholars. - ii.
 The submissions will be noted as either recommend or not recommend for exception with feedback given to unsuccessful submissions. - 1.
 For successful submissions, the College of Nursing will document the requirement exception which is allowable within existing University policy (Senate Policy 82-20). - 2.
 For unsuccessful submissions, students will have one opportunity to make revisions and re-submit their ELA. - a.
-If the second submission is unsuccessful, students will be required to complete appropriate university coursework to satisfy the requirement. - g.
-The Experiential Learning Assessment should be completed at the beginning of the RN to BSN program to allow time for the integrative studies requirement to be waived. - i.
-It is not recommended this be completed in the last semester of the program.
+If the second submission is unsuccessful, students will be required to complete appropriate University coursework (six credits of Integrative Studies coursework) to satisfy the requirement. - g.
+The Experiential Learning Assessment should be completed at the beginning of the RN to BSN program option to allow time for the Integrative Studies requirement to be waived.